devadharshini97/AIMD-Sim-to-Cloud/README.md

 This project aims to explore how **synthetically generated data** can be integrated into a **cloud-based AI deployment pipeline**.
 By using **NVIDIA Isaac Sim’s Replicator API**, we generate images.
 These assets are then exported to **AWS S3**, enabling secure, scalable storage.
 A **pre-trained model** hosted in **AWS SageMaker** is used solely for **inference**, allowing the pipeline to test how synthetic inputs perform in downstream CV applications.

-Using AI—in this case, computer vision inference—is essential because synthetic data generation unlocks opportunities for developing robust models while reducing dataset acquisition costs.
+It is essential because synthetic data generation unlocks opportunities for developing robust models while reducing dataset acquisition costs.
 Evaluating such data through a deployed cloud inference system helps validate the **feasibility and usefulness** of synthetic data in modern AI workflows.

 ---